robertdebock/ansible-role-mediawiki/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-mediawiki.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-mediawiki)

-Provides mediawiki for your system.
+The purpose of this role is to install and configure mediawiki on your system.

 Example Playbook
 ----------------